Vortitron/MiniDisplay/esphome/Loft/README.md

 # Loft TFT Display Controller

-A comprehensive home automation display controller with rotary encoder, 160x240 colour TFT display (portrait), and MQ2 gas sensor running on ESP32-WROOM.
+A comprehensive home automation display controller with rotary encoder, 240x320 colour TFT display (portrait), and MQ2 gas sensor running on ESP32-WROOM.
+The UI now uses full-screen cards, live graphs, and contextual headers so the content finally looks as rich as the data feeding it.

 **Note:** Bluetooth Proxy is disabled to save memory for the display and sensors.

 ## Quick Reference - Pin Connections

-**TFT Display (160x240 ST7789V, portrait):**
+**TFT Display (240x320 ST7789V, portrait):**
 - SCL (CLK) → GPIO18
 - SDA (MOSI) → GPIO23
 - CS → GPIO5